nlabern/citibike-tableau-challenge/README.md

 **Create the Tableau Workbook and Perform Analysis:**

-In this section, I imported the cleaned consolidated CSV file into Tableau and generated multiple worksheets to explore the data and extract insights.
-Once I had a clear understanding of the narrative I intended to convey, I developed five dashboards.
-Four of these dashboards contribute to the Tableau story, while one is designed to highlight data outliers.
-It's important to note that the analysis below excluded rides with a duration exceeding 120 minutes.
+Data Analysis and Visualization in Tableau
+1. Data Import:

+Source File:

+Cleaned and consolidated CSV file
+Action:

+Imported the CSV file into Tableau to start the data exploration process.
+2. Initial Exploration:

+Objective:

+Generate multiple worksheets to explore the dataset.
+Outcome:

+These worksheets helped in uncovering key insights and patterns within the data.
+3. Dashboard Development:

+Number of Dashboards: Five
+Purpose:
+Four Dashboards:

+These dashboards were crafted to build a cohesive Tableau story.
+Each one was designed to illustrate different aspects of the data and provide a comprehensive understanding of the key findings.
+One Dashboard:

+Focused specifically on data outliers.
+This dashboard was crucial for identifying anomalies and understanding their impact on the analysis.

+4. Outlier Handling:

+Exclusion Criteria:

+Rides with a duration exceeding 120 minutes were excluded from the analysis.

+Rationale:

+This exclusion was necessary to ensure the analysis remained focused and relevant, as extremely long rides might skew the overall insights or reflect atypical patterns.

+5. Summary of Dashboards:

+Dashboards 1-4:

+Each contributes to telling the overall story derived from the data.
+They likely cover different dimensions such as ride patterns, user demographics, geographical trends, and performance metrics.
+Dashboard 5 (Outliers):

+Highlights outliers and provides context for why they were excluded, ensuring transparency and justifying the data focus.

 **Tableau Story:**
 https://public.tableau.com/app/profile/neal.labern/viz/New_York_CitiBike_Analysis/JerseyCityBikesStory?publish=yes